Amir Meets US Secretary Of State

 Date

-Doha, Qatar: The Amir His Highness sheikh Tamim bin Hamad Al Thani received today at his office in Lusail Palace, Secretary of State of the friendly United States of America HE Anthony Blinken and his accompanying delegation.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani met today at his office in Lusail Palace, Secretary of State of the United States of America Anthony Blinken, and the accompanying delegation.

-During the meeting, the strategic relations between the two countries and ways to enhance them were reviewed, in addition to discussing the latest regional and international developments of common interest, most notably the developments in the Gaza Strip, the occupied Palestinian territories and Lebanon, and the joint diplomatic mediation efforts to cease fire.
+The meeting focused on strengthening the strategic relations between Qatar and the United States, as well as discussing the latest regional and international developments of mutual concern, particularly the situation in Gaza, the occupied Palestinian territories, and Lebanon.
+Efforts related to joint diplomatic mediation aimed at achieving a ceasefire were also addressed.

-The meeting was attended by the Prime Minister and Minister of Foreign Affairs His Excellency Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani.
+HE Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani

 Legal Disclaimer: